product · development · 2025 (Live)

 • Keep the UX grounded in research and category nuance

-The Design–Dev Feedback Loop
+Design–Dev Feedback Loop

 Working in Cursor + Figma MCP meant I could move from idea → pixels → working code in hours, stress-testing designs before they hit engineering.
 Owning both sides let me catch subtle UX issues: